 Music such as: general music, choir, band, orchestra, jazz ensemble, guitar, percussion ensemble, music theory, Advanced Placement (AP) Music Theory, technology composition, song writing, piano lab/music keyboards, International Baccalaureate (IB) Music, music history, marching band, drum line, multi-cultural and historical music, ethnic, opera, musical theatre, Mariachi, marimba, steel drums, recording studio, etc.

 Theatre such as: acting, theatre, film acting and making, improvisation, mime, puppetry, performed poetry/spoken word, musical theatre, playwriting, technical theatre/stagecraft, theatre production, Shakespeare literature and performance, International Baccalaureate (IB) Theatre, etc.

-Arts courses generally will be taken during the students’ 9th through 12th grade years.
-If taken in middle school, arts courses must satisfy the requirements for a credit earned before ninth grade, as defined by statute.
+Arts courses that meet graduation requirements generally will be taken during students?9th through 12th grade years.
+For middle school arts courses to meet graduation requirements, the courses must satisfy the requirements for a high school level credit earned before ninth grade, as defined by statute (RCW 28A.230.090).